 Out of hours services are available when the practice is closed (our opening times can be found here).

-If you need to see a Doctor outside normal surgery hours, please call NHS 111.
-The call is free from landlines and mobiles.
+If you need to see a Doctor outside normal surgery hours telephone 111.
+Calls to NHS 111 are free from landlines and mobiles.

 What to do when my Medical Practice is closed: